Andrea-Cavallo/1-millions-csv-to-kakfa-challenge/README.md

-# Optimizing Kafka Topic Production with Fan-Out Pattern
+# Optimizing Kafka Topic Production with GO native concurrency

 ### Project Challenge
 The main challenge of this project is to optimize the production of Kafka topics and make the process of sending one million topics as fast as possible.<br>
 This optimization involves fine-tuning the Kafka producer and efficiently distributing the tasks among workers using the Fan-Out pattern.<br>
 Achieving this goal will significantly enhance the performance and scalability of the application.<br>
-This is the core idea of the project, and you will find here my implementation which can still be optimized.
+This is the core idea of the project, and you will find here my implementation.

 <img src="./resources/img/run.gif" alt="run times.">